Oil price keeps rising as Iran-US conflict fears spread

 It would still wreak havoc on the global economy, he said, because of the way that oil markets affect other energy-intensive industries such as airlines, shipping and petro-chemicals.

 Global stock markets have been sliding since Friday.
-European indexes were down over 1% on Monday after Asia closed lower.
-Wall Street was expected to slide again on the open, with futures down 0.6%.
+European indexes were down over 1 percent on Monday after Asia closed lower.
+Wall Street was expected to slide again on the open, with futures down 0.6 percent.

 IRAN NO LONGER HAS GLOBAL OIL STRANGLEHOLD, US DOES: DONALD LUSKIN

-Brent crude was up $1.02 at $69.62 a barrel, having rise almost 6% since before the Iranian general's killing.
+Brent crude was up $1.02 at $69.62 a barrel, having rise almost 6 percent since before the Iranian general's killing.

 At the same time, some experts say the effect of a Middle Eastern geopolitical crisis on oil prices may not be as great as it once was.
 The U.S. energy industry, for instance, can ramp up shale oil production in places such as Texas.